 Con Edison will attempt to communicate contractor allocations in the first week of the final month of the quarter for the following quarter.
-For example, monthly allocations for Q4 (October, November and December) will be communicated in early September.
+For example, monthly allocations for Q4 (October, November, and December) will be communicated in early September.
 To deliver on this timeline, the program team will ask contractors to submit an allocation request to high-volume contractors in the middle of the second month of the quarter.
 Contractors' allocation requests will help the Con Edison Program team assign monthly allocations for the subsequent quarter.
 Additionally, the account management team may follow up with questions regarding allocation requests.
 The account management team will also follow up regularly during the quarter will follow up weekly to see how Contractors are trending against their monthly allocation.
-There will be regular communication with GSHP Contractors as well.